 According to Bryan O’Neil Hughes, Adobe’s Photoshop product manager, comments from AEC users on Photoshop CS3 Extended focused mostly on the inclusion of 3D editing.
 "In Photoshop CS3 Extended it was an ‘in between’ program for 3D," said Hughes.
 "Now you have the control to do that in 3D with Photoshop CS4 Extended," he said.

 The 3D engine has been completely redesigned for Photoshop CS4 Extended.
 You can now import 3D models as layers and manipulate them directly in the interface and paint directly onto a 3D model.
 For the first time you can apply 2D layers to the surface of a 3D model to superimpose images of walls, renderings, and other features onto a model.
 You can export 3D layers in all the 3D file formats that Photoshop CS4 Extended supports: U3D, OBJ, DAE (Collada), and KMZ (Google Earth).

 Photoshop CS4 Extended has other new 3D features, such as the ability to rotate in 3D.
 You can also convert a 2D image into a postcard as if it were mounted on a card.
 Zooming in and out of the image is also smoother than it was in CS3.
 You can create your own 3D meshes, using pre-supplied shapes or by converting existing 2D layers into 3D meshes using depth maps in Photoshop CS4 Extended.

-A note about 3D: OpenGL is a software and hardware standard that accelerates video processing when working with large or complex images, such as 3D files.
+: OpenGL is a software and hardware standard that accelerates video processing when working with large or complex images, such as 3D files.
 OpenGL requires a video adapter that supports the OpenGL standard.
 Your performance when moving, editing, and using any function that draws or renders pixels to the screen is significantly improved on a system with OpenGL installed when using Photoshop CS4 Extended.
+BD+C